Privacy & Security

 Our Part: How Paychex Protects You

-We help keep your personal and account information secure by adhering to best practices in:
+We help keep your personal and account information secure by adhering to top-rated security protocols*

 We help protect against unauthorized access and alteration to customer data through the use of malware detection and prevention, firewalls, and other industry-standard technologies.
 Paychex encrypts sensitive information transmitted online and uses advanced technologies for information backup and recovery.